watir/watirbook/installation/mac.md

 ### watir-webdriver ###

 Let's try watir-webdriver gem.
-For now it can drive Firefox, Chrome and Opera on Mac.
+For now it can drive Firefox, Chrome and Opera.
 It should also be able to drive Safari in the future.
 Install it with `sudo gem install watir-webdriver --no-ri --no-rdoc`.

 If you did not install Xcode, you will get this: